Fariburz I: Clash with the Turks

 However, Fariburz soon faced problems with a rising power - the Turks, who had raided his domains and the territories of the Kurds, taking much booty.
-Fariburz tried to make the Turks leave by paying them, but this did not work, and the Turkic warlord Qara-tegin arrived to Shirvan for the second time, this time being followed by Fariburz's paternal uncle Mamlan ibn Yazid.
-Qara-tegin shortly besieged Shamakhi and ravaged its surroundings, bringing great destruction.
+Fariburz tried to make the Turks leave by paying them, but this did not work, and the Turkic warlord Qara-tegin arrived to Shirvan for the second time, this time being followed by Fariburz's paternal uncle Mamlan ibn Yazid a claimant to throne of Shirvan.
+Qara-tegin shortly besieged Shamakhi and ravaged its surroundings, bringing great destruction, repeating the same in Baku.
 The situation became so hard that Fariburz had to send his studs to Masqat.
 In January 1067, for an unknown reason, Fariburz had some people from Shamakhi crucified, including his chamberlain (hajib) Lashkari ibn Rahman.

-Meanwhile, Qara-tegin resumed his raiding in Shirvan, destroyed many villages and towns, and kidnapped woman and children.
+Meanwhile, Qara-tegin resumed his raiding in Shirvan moving from Baku to Shamakhi, destroyed many villages and towns, and kidnapped woman and children.
 He then laid siege to Shamakhi once again.
 The situation become more difficult for Fariburz when an army consisting of 2,000 Turkic troops arrived as reinforcements to Qara-tegin.
 These Turks shortly tried to trick Fariburz by sending him a message which said: "the Sultan has sent us to help thee and to drive Qara-tegin from thee".
 They then arrested Qara-tegin and Mamlan and asked Fariburz to come to them so that they could give him the prisoners.
 However, Fariburz did not fall for the bait and remained in his residence.
 The Turks then freed Qara-tegin and Mamlan and continued the siege of Shamakhi.
 Meanwhile, Fariburz secretly sent a messenger to the chamberlain of the Seljuq ruler Alp Arslan, who was the overlord of Qara-tegin and the Turks who had been raiding Caucasus.

 The messenger gave 6,000 dinars to the chamberlain in return that he should give Mamlan to Fariburz, who wanted to kill him.
 The chamberlain then invited Mamlan to a festival, who accepted his invitation.
-During the festival, Mamlan got drunk and after he was permitted to leave, he got ambushed and killed by three of Fariburz's men, which included his cousin Lashkarsitan, his servant Shad-tekin and his chamberlain Namdar ibn Muzaffar.
-The Turks then withdrew back to their territories, while Fariburz agreed to pay the Turks a yearly tribute of 30,000 dinars.
+During the festival, Mamlan got drunk and after he was permitted to leave, he got ambushed and killed by three of Fariburz's men, which included his cousin Lashkarsitan (apparently, a son of Abul Aswar), his servant Shad-tekin and his chamberlain Namdar ibn Muzaffar on 24 February 1067.
+The Turks then withdrew back to their territories, while Fariburz agreed to pay the Turks led by Erbasgan (or Elbasan, ruler of Qazvin and a brother-in-law of Alp Arslan) a yearly tribute of 30,000 dinars.

+Bar Hebraeus mentions that a Shirvanshah trapped an Armenian patrician named Aristakes with 200 men in 1067 and delivered him to Alp Arslan, eventually forcing them to convert to Islam.
+Although Hebraeus doesn't mention Shirvanshah by name and oddly calls him a "Turkish emir" it was Fariburz who was active in this year.